Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

 The mucilaginous extracellular sheath (matrix) consists of heteroglycans, peptides, proteins, DNA and different secondary metabolites (Pereira et al., 2009), where scytonemins are usually deposited in the outer layers, giving the sheath its distinctive dark yellow to brown color (Ehling-Schulz et al., 1997; Ehling-Schulz and Scherer, 1999).
 Up to 5\% of the dry weight of cultured scytonemin-synthesizing cyanobacteria is due to the pigment, but in natural assemblages this value can be even higher (Karsten et al., 1998).
 Curiously, Abed et al. (2010) reported two to six times higher concentrations of scytonemin than chlorophyll \textit{a} in cyanobacterial cryptobiotic soil crusts in the Oman Desert.

-Scytonemin-producing cyanobacteria typically inhabit highly insolated terrestrial, freshwater and coastal environments such as deserts, exposed rocks, cliffs, marine intertidal flats, shallow oligotrophic fresh waters, hot springs, etc. (Castenholz and Garcia-Pichel, 2012 and references therein).
+Scytonemin-producing cyanobacteria typically inhabit highly insolated terrestrial, freshwater and coastal environments such as deserts, exposed rocks, cliffs, marine intertidal flats, oligotrophic lakes and ponds, ice shelves, hot springs, etc. (Castenholz and Garcia-Pichel, 2012 and references therein).
 In microbial mat communities, especially the extremophilic terrestrial and aquatic colonies, these cyanobacteria occupy the uppermost sunlit layers (Balskus et al., 2011).
 Scytonemin-imine, for example, was isolated from samples of natural \textit{Scytonema hoffmani} mats growing under high to intense (300-2000 $\mu$mol quanta $m^{-2}s^{-1}$) photon flux density (Grant and Louda, 2013).
 The methoxyscytonemins and scytonine were isolated alongside scytonemin from colonies of \textit{Scytonema sp.} growing on exposed granite at the Mitaraka inselberg in French Guyana, a region subjected to intense UVR-insolation (Bultel-Ponc\'{e} et al., 2004).